PWNDAO/pwn_contracts/README.md

 Basic offer is where lender is setting all loan parameters up-front and borrower has an option to accept of not.
 Nothing else.

 ### Flexible
-With flexible offers, lender can give borrower additional flexibilty by not providing concrete values but rather give borrower ranges for several parameters.
-When accepting an offer, borrower has to provider concrete values to proceed.
+With flexible offers, lender can give borrower additional flexibility by not providing concrete values but rather give borrower ranges for several parameters.
+When accepting an offer, borrower has to provide concrete values to proceed.
 This increases a lenders chance to have their offer accepted as it could be accepted by more borrowers.

 Flexible parameters are: collateral id, loan amount, loan duration.